kytos/documentation/tutorials/napps/create_your_napp.rst

 The ``setup`` method replaces the '__init__' method for the KycoNApp subclass and it is automatically called by the controller when our application is loaded.

-For this dummy napp, let's just print some log message (edit the file to match the following code):
+For this dummy NApp, let's just print some log messages (edit the file to match the following code):

 .. code-block:: python